Griffon Fauve de Bretagne

 Health & Care

-It is best to give the Griffon Fauve De Bretagne access to a small or medium sized garden during the day.
-In this garden, he can then roam around alone and tame his energy reserves.
-However, the garden should be well fenced.
-Dogs are masters at escaping.
-If your dog doesn't get enough exercise, he will get bored and won't obey you as well.
+It is best to give the Griffon Fauve De Bretagne access to a small to medium-sized garden during the day.
+There he can roam around on his own and work off his energy reserves.
+However, the garden should be well fenced in.
+These dogs are masters of escape.
+If he gets too little exercise, he will become bored and not obey as well.

 Otherwise, the Griffon Fauve De Bretagne is quite easy to care for.
-You should brush him every now and then.
-Generally, your dog only needs to be brushed weekly to remove loose hair.
+You should brush it from time to time.
+In general, a weekly brushing is enough to remove loose hair.
 Other aspects of grooming are also important.
-You should check the nails every two weeks to make sure they haven't gotten too long.
-You should also keep an eye on your four-legged friend's oral flora.
+You should check the claws every two weeks to make sure they haven't become too long.
+You should also pay attention to the oral flora.

 Suitable accessories